Goo Hara: 2016–2019: Final projects before death

 On January 15, 2016, Kara disbanded due to Goo and fellow members Park Gyu-ri and Han Seung-yeon leaving DSP Media upon the expiration of their contracts with the company.
 Goo then signed with KeyEast a few days later to pursue a solo career.
 In December 2016, she featured in Thunder's single, "Sign".
 In August 2017, Goo starred in a web movie titled Sound of a Footstep.
 In November 2017, she joined the variety show Seoul Mate.

 In January 2018, Goo released a soundtrack for the drama Jugglers, titled "On A Good Day".
 In April 2018, she hosted the JTBC's beauty show My Mad Beauty Diary.
 In July, she was named honorary ambassador for the 6th Animal Film Festival.
 In August 2018, Goo debuted as a soloist in Japan, releasing the song "Wild".
 Beginning in October 2018, Goo and her ex-boyfriend, Choi Jong-bum, became involved in a legal dispute that extended into 2019.
 The nature of the dispute caused issues in both her professional and personal life, including Content Y (a subsidiary of KeyEast that Goo had been actively promoting under since 2017), declining to renew her contract following its expiration in January 2019.

-After being on hiatus for the first half of 2019, Goo announced in June 2019 that she had signed with Production Ogi to continue her activities in Japan.
+After being on hiatus for the first half of 2019, it was announced in June 2019 that Goo had signed with Production Ogi to continue her activities in Japan.
 Goo had previously enjoyed popularity in Japan when Kara was still active and being promoted in Japan, having participated in 62nd NHK Kōhaku Uta Gassen.

 Goo's final release prior to her death was the maxi single "Midnight Queen", which was released in September 2019.
 She also embarked on a mini tour, titled Hara Zepp Tour 2019: Hello, to support the album.
 The tour consisted of four concert dates held across Japan in November 2019, ending on the 19th.
 Goo had a successful solo career in Japan and was well received by her Japanese fans during the mini tour.